denis-yuen/AMF-rDNA-PacBio-amplicon-sequence-analysis-pipeline/README.md

        * If the maximum abundance is greater than 150, the top three groups are kept.
        * If the maximum abundance is less than 150, only the top two groups are kept.

-5) Alignment: the filtered clusters are aligned with [MAFFT](https://mafft.cbrc.jp/alignment/server/index.html) (v7.525)
+5) Alignment: the filtered Swarm clusters are aligned with [MAFFT](https://mafft.cbrc.jp/alignment/server/index.html) (v7.525)

 #### Rationale for filtering conditions:

 As both the number of Swarm clusters and their associated abundance values can vary considerably between samples, adaptive thresholding based on k-means clustering was used to identify significantly abundant Swarm clusters.
 The k-means clustering grouped the abundance values into statistical clusters based on their distribution.

-The number of k-means clusters was set at seven based on the analysis of 11 PacBio datasets representing six Rhizophagus irregularis strains.
+The number of k-means clusters was set to seven based on the analysis of 11 PacBio datasets representing six Rhizophagus irregularis strains.
 For k=7, no more than 11 Swarm clusters per sample were recovered, which is consistent with the known number of 45S rDNA copies in R. irregularis genomes.

 For samples with Swarm cluster abundance ≤ 150, the distribution tends to be narrow with low abundance (i.e. noise) Swarm clusters.
 In this case, only the top 2 k-means clusters are retained to ensure a stricter, more conservative selection of high-confidence Swarm clusters.